warner-benjamin/optimi/docs/triton.md

 opt.zero_grad()
 ```

+[^1]: Compiling optimizers requires [change to the training loop](https://docs.pytorch.org/tutorials/recipes/compiling_optimizer.html#setting-up-and-running-the-optimizer-benchmark) which might not be supported by your training framework of choice, and any dynamic hyperparemters such as the learning rate need to be [passed as Tensors or the optimizer will recompile every step](https://docs.pytorch.org/tutorials/recipes/compiling_optimizer_lr_scheduler.html).

-[^1]: A GPU supporting bfloat16.
+[^2]: A GPU supporting bfloat16.
 Ampere or newer (A100 or RTX 3000 series), or any supported AMD or Intel GPU.